Introduction

 9. Ginger

-Due to its therapeutic qualities, ginger is used to cure various illnesses, including burning feet.
+Ginger’s therapeutic qualities make it a remedy for various illnesses, including burning feet.
 Since ginger oil has anti-inflammatory qualities, it might help heal burning feet.
-With a teaspoon of ginger juice combined with coconut or olive oil, you can massage your feet for up to 20 minutes.
+Additionally, With a teaspoon of ginger juice combined with coconut or olive oil, you can massage your feet for up to 20 minutes.
 A cup of ginger tea is also quite beneficial in such a situation.

 10. Foot Massage